Multiplicative Pacing Equilibria in Auction Markets: Equilibrium Analysis

-A pacing equilibrium is not exactly a Nash equilibrium, because it requires not only a profile of strategies (where the $\alpha_i$ would correspond to strategies) but also one of allocations.
-Even ignoring this issue, there are discontinuities involved that might be suspected to get in the way of equilibrium existence: upon exceeding another bid there is a jump in one's utility, and again for exceeding one's budget.
-On top of that, in the definition of pacing equilibrium, we require bidders to break certain indifferences towards higher bids: a bidder~$i$ who at $\alpha_i=1$ wins nothing is not allowed to use a lower value of $\alpha_i$ in the definition.
-Nonetheless, using a smoothed argument we show that a pacing equilibrium always exists.
+To characterize a pacing equilibrium, as introduced in Definition~\ref{def:pacing}, we require not only a profile of strategies (where the $\alpha_i$ would correspond to strategies) but also one of allocations.
+Even ignoring that we need allocations, there are discontinuities involved that might be suspected to get in the way of equilibrium existence: upon exceeding another bid there is a jump in one's utility, and again for exceeding one's budget.
+On top of that, in the definition of pacing equilibrium, we require buyers to break certain indifferences towards higher bids: a buyer~$i$ who at $\alpha_i=1$ does not spend the budget is not allowed to use a lower value of $\alpha_i$ in the definition.
+Despite these difficulties, we can show that a pacing equilibrium always exists via a smoothing argument.
+This smoothing argument relies on a smoothed pacing game, where every good is split among all bids that lie within an additive band around the winning bid, with the split applied proportionally depending on where each bid falls in the band.
+This is reminiscent of how one might handle tie-breaking in practice (either in the indivisible case, or in the divisible case by dividing every divisible good up into many separate units): in the allocation rule, every bid has a small amount of noise added to it, before computing the allocation. (\citet{borgs2007dynamics} studied such a scheme, and show convergence results in the case of first price auctions with budgets.)

 \begin{theorem} Any pacing game admits a pacing equilibrium. \end{theorem}